While selecting the control valve, one most important parameter is to select the failure mode of the valve when it loses its source of power.

 Based on both action such type of valve has two possibilities in fail-safe condition, one is Air to open(ATO) or Air to close(ATC).

-Now let's discuss each type of valve body action with its fail-safe action mode from the photograph.
+Now let's discuss each type of valve body action with its fail-safe action mode from the below attached image.

-On the right-hand side, the air supply is fed through the top side, with an increase in air supply it closes the valve, in the case of air failure spring take it back in actual position known as a fail-open mode.
+On the right-hand side, the air supply is fed through the top side, with an increase in air supply it closes the valve, in the case of air failure, spring take it back in an actual position known as a fail-open mode.

 Here, the action is direct-acting because plug has space of the area of the valve body. so, It can only move up-down in that area.